-7. Criteria for marking
+5. Criteria for marking

 The practical examination is based on a simulated flight of approximately 20 minutes duration.
-During the flight, candidates will be assessed on their ability to carry out a selection of flight manoeuvres listed in the practical section of the syllabus within the tolerances set out in Standard operating procedures (Appendix 2).
-At the start of the 15 minutes preparation time prior to the examination candidates will be given details of the sequences to be performed.
+During the flight, candidates will be assessed on their ability to carry out a selection of flight manoeuvres listed in the practical section of the syllabus within the tolerances set out in the Standard operating procedures (Appendix 2).
+At the start of the 15 minutes preparation time prior to the examination, candidates will be given details of the sequences to be performed.
 Detailed instructions will be provided by one of the markers during the examination and the candidates will be expected to comply with these instructions.

-Each flight manoeuvre comprises one or more elements from Standard operating procedures.
+Each flight manoeuvre comprises one or more elements from the Standard operating procedures.
 For example, a 30° angle of bank turn at constant altitude and levelling out onto an assigned heading has three elements: the angle of bank, altitude maintenance and levelling out.
 One mark is assigned to each element that the candidate is able to demonstrate within the set tolerance.
 Where the element must be demonstrated for a period of time (e.g. angle of bank), the assessment is based on the candidate's performance being within the tolerance for the majority of the time period.

-The chief marker sets the standards based strictly on the criteria set down in the marking guidelines.
+The Chief Marker sets the standards based strictly on the criteria set down in the Practical (performance) examination marking key.

-The weighting of marks is as follows:
+The weighting of practical examination marks is as follows:

-• Take-off and climb 5%
+• Take-off and climb 20%

-• In-flight manoeuvres (turns, stall) 7%
+• In-flight manoeuvres (turns, stall) 25%

-• Use and interpretation of navaids 3%
+• Use and interpretation of instruments (including navigation aids) 25%

-• Descent and landing 5%
+• Descent and landing 30%

-8. Practical examination information
+6. Practical examination information

-The candidate is required to simulate a flying sequence in a Cessna 172 aircraft using Microsoft Flight Simulator FSX, and a Logitech Extreme 3D Pro joystick.
+The candidate is required to simulate a flying sequence in a Cessna 172 aircraft using Microsoft Flight Simulator X[®] (FSX), and a Logitech[®] Extreme 3D Pro joystick.
 The sequence will comprise a series of non-aerobatic manoeuvres that can be legally accomplished in an actual Cessna 172 in the time allocated.